 Instant Pot Cheesesteak

 Some of my favorite recipes on my blog are what I’d call blank canvas recipes.
-You know, the ones where you have a bulk protein prep like crispy carnitas or chicken fajitas that can be paired with hundreds of things to make them your own.
+You know, the ones where you have a bulk protein prep like crispy carnitas or fajita chicken burrito bowls that can be paired with hundreds of things to make them your own.
 This Instant Pot cheesesteak recipe definitely falls in that category.

 With five ingredients and a lower calorie spin, it’s perfect for preparing your weekly protein source and getting creative with.
 I’ve included ideas like cheesesteak fries, the obvious sandwich, and a chipotle cheddar sauce below.
 But I’m confident you’ll come up with all kinds of things.

 First and foremost, since my recipes focus on making lower calorie recipes, this Instant Pot cheesesteak recipe calls for a bottom round roast which is leaner cut of beef.
 Bottom round roast with the fat trimmed has around 30 grams of protein and 10 grams of fat per four-ounce serving (raw weight).

 You’re more than welcome to use any cut of beef you’d like.
 If I’m not mistaken, thinly sliced ribeye is the standard for cheesesteak purists.
 The fattier cuts of meat are obviously more flavorful and tender, but they pack a calorie punch.

 Once you’ve settled your beef, the rest of the ingredients are super simple.

 - Worcestershire sauce